FAQEUCyber Resilience Act

 Citations

-Is the manufacturer responsible under the CRA if a user refuses or fails to install a security update?
+Under the Cyber Resilience Act, is the manufacturer responsible if a user refuses or fails to install a security update?

 No.